GrimReaperG/exercises/full-stack.md

  - `GET /mailbox/{email address}`: Retrieve an index of messages received at a particular email address, including sender, subject, and id, in recency order.
 Support cursor-based pagination through the index.
  - `GET /message/{message id}`: Retrieve a specific message by id.

-Whether email addresses need to be explicitly created in order to receive messages is up to you.
+Whether email addresses need to be created before they can receive messages is up to you.

 Additional requirements: